DavidYKay/davidykay.github.io/about.md

 # How

-I am dedicating my life to ushering in the Singularity by helping technologists perform at the highest level.
+I have dedicated my life to ushering in the Singularity by helping technologists perform at the highest level.

-By cultivating true technological mastery, I can do my piece to help mankind realize its deepest ambitions and truest dreams.
+By cultivating true technological mastery, I can help mankind reach toward its deepest ambitions and truest dreams.

 # What

-In order to perform this service, I am the founder of [Merge Conflicts](https://www.mergeconflicts.com), providing code review to iOS developers who want to be more effective.
+In order to perform this service, I am the founder of [Merge Conflicts](https://www.mergeconflicts.com), providing code review to Clojure developers around the world.